ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-- Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking batch report size with optional support for state offloading.
+- Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking batch report size.
 Some of this state may be used for replay attack mitigation.
 The replay mitigation strategy is described in {{anti-replay}}.

 Beyond the minimal capabilities required of helpers, leaders are generally required to: